-10.2 An initial phased return to work is individually generated following Occupational Health advice and discussion with the School/Directorate.
+10.2 An initial phased return to work is individually generated following Occupational Health advice and discussion with the School/Department.
 This will usually be for a period of up to six weeks, however an extension may be agreed on a case by case basis.
 If upon expiry of the agreed period the employee is unable to resume full duties consideration should be given to an alteration to their terms and conditions of employment such that their working hours may be varied, salary and benefits shall be payable on a pro rata basis.

 10.3 Pay during any initial partial resumption of duties will be determined as follows:

 - for as long as the employee is still entitled to receive full sick pay then full pay would be paid;